-Installing a cool air intake or a warm air (short ram) intake is a popular way to increase the power output of any car’s engine without doing serious modifications.
-These two designs share quite a few similarities, and they add to your engine’s power-making ability by applying the same basic principles.
+Installing a cool air intake or a warm air intake (also known as a short ram) is a popular way to increase the power output of any car’s engine without doing serious modifications.
+These two designs share quite a few similarities and they add to your engine’s power rating by applying the same basic principles.

 As a general rule, both of these types of intake systems come equipped with a high-flow filter design of some kind.
-This alone can increase the power potential of your car’s engine quite a bit (sometimes up to 5%).
-The stock air filter is often one of the biggest obstructions in the intake path, drastically limiting airflow and reducing the ability of the car to pull in fresh air.
+This alone can increase the power potential of your car’s engine quite a bit, sometimes up to 5 percent.
+The stock air filter is often one of the biggest obstructions of the intake path; it drastically limits airflow and reduces fresh air infiltration.
 Cold air and short ram intake designs replace the stock air filtration system with a high flow cone filter, which usually has an increased surface area over stock designs.
 Also, high flow filters generally use an oiled cotton or similar filter element to replace the stock design’s paper filter.

-Another way that cold air and short ram intake systems function is by removing restriction from the intake path.
-This accomplishes a few different things: first off, by reducing restriction in the intake path a cool air intake allows the vehicle to draw air in more easily.
-The more air that your car can draw in and mix with fuel, the more power it is able to make.
-Generally these systems include larger-than-stock intake piping that is manufactured from aluminum or other more rigid material.
+As mentioned earlier, the way cold air and short ram intake systems function is by removing restriction from the intake path.
+The more air your car can draw in and mix with fuel, the more power it is able to make.
+Generally these systems include aftermarket intake piping manufactured from aluminum or other more rigid material.
 Since the aluminum piping is smoother inside than the stock intake, it reduces turbulence in the intake stream.
-This allows the engine to maintain a high-velocity and low-turbulence flow of intake air.
+This allows the engine to maintain a high-velocity and low-turbulence flow of air.